🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 If you have at least a half day or more, consider one of the “Alternative Activities” presented in the next section.

-If you find you have extra time and/or are not interested in some of the proposed activities included in the 5 day Maui itinerary above, consider adding or substituting some of the popular alternatives featured in this section.
+If you have extra time and/or are not interested in some of the proposed activities included in the 5-day Maui itinerary above, consider adding or substituting some of the popular alternatives featured in this section.

 Option 1: West Maui Road Trip

-The West Maui region has some of the best snorkeling, beaches, hikes, resorts, luaus, and towns you will find on Maui.
+The West Maui region has some of the best snorkeling, beaches, hikes, resorts, luaus, and towns on the island.
+It is my favorite place to hike on the island as it features far smaller crowds than the Hana region.

-Upon re-opening, people most interested in sightseeing can take a scenic road trip along the Honoapillani Hwy which joins the Kahekili Hwy to form a complete loop around the entire region.
+Those of you who enjoy sightseeing can take a scenic road trip along the Honoapillani Hwy, which joins the Kahekili Hwy to form a complete loop around the entire West Maui region.

-Those more interested in snorkeling, beaches, and resorts can move at a slower pace and enjoy many of the stops along the Honoapillani Hwy, turning around at Honolua Bay Lookout (or sooner).
+If you are more interested in snorkeling, beaches, and resorts, I recommend moving at a slower pace and enjoying stops along the Honoapillani Hwy.
+You will want to turn around at Honolua Bay Lookout to return home rather than taking the long, windy loop road.

 Best Places to Visit in West Maui